sachit27/greenR/README.md

 ### Create the Green Index Plot

-This function visualizes the green index on a map, with options for both static and interactive display.
-Interactive maps are rendered using Leaflet and Mapbox, allowing users to zoom, pan, and interact with the map to explore the green index in more detail.
+This function visualizes the green index as a static ggplot or an interactive Leaflet map.

 #### Features
 - **Dynamic Mapping**: Create interactive, dynamic maps for a more engaging and detailed visualization.